woossi0/suite/docs/usermanual/source/webmaps/composer/tutorial/index.rst

       Layer Imported

 #.
-Repeat the upload and import process for the three other files.

-#.
 When finished with uploads, click :guilabel:`Close` to close out of the import wizard.
-You will see the four data sources listed on the :guilabel:`Data` tab.
+You will see the two data sources listed on the :guilabel:`Data` tab: A directory of shapefiles containing the three shapefile resources, and a raster data source containing the DEM resource.
 Note specifically that for each data store, the resource is marked as :guilabel:`Published`.

    .. figure:: img/datatab.png